rckwzrd/rckwzrd.github.io/_posts/2022-08-29-going-pro-with-git.md

 In order to set up tab completion and decorate the prompt we need two scripts packaged with the Git source code:

 1. Clone a copy of Git source from [Github](https://github.com/git/git)
-2. Change into the clonded Git directory
+2. Change into the cloned Git directory
 3. Checkout the tag corresponding to the installed Git version
 4. Copy `git-completion.bash` to home
 5. Copy `git-prompt.sh` to home